rockowitz/ddcutil/README.md

 ## Feedback Needed

-This is an initial release, and feedback would be very helpful.
-There are many aspects can vary from system to system.
+Many aspects of ddcutil can vary from system to system.
 In particular:

 - The build environment can vary.
 - I2C implementation can vary with card, monitor, and driver.
-  There is variation in MCCS interpretation.
+- There is variation in MCCS interpretation.
 - I2C is an inherently unreliable protocol, requiring retry management.

-In particular:
+Given the wide variability, it is not possible to test all combinations.
+Some questions that arise:

 - Were changes required to build ddcutil?
 - Does it work with given card, driver, and monitor?
 I'm not particularly